 What is a Section 24(c) special local need registration?

-The Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) Section 24(c) and Title 40, Code of Federal Regulations (40 CFR), section 162.152, authorize state pesticide regulators to register a new end-use product or an additional use of a federally registered pesticide product to address an existing or imminent pest situation.
-The pest situation must be a special local need within the state that cannot be mitigated by a currently registered product.
+Several rules authorize state pesticide regulators to register a new end-use product.
+They also authorize additional use of a federally registered pesticide product.
+This may be done to address an existing or imminent pest situation.
+The pest situation must be a special local need within the state.
+It must also not be mitigated by a currently registered product.
+This is provided by Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) Section 24(c) and Title 40.
+Also included are the Code of Federal Regulations (40 CFR), section 162.152.
 To issue a special local need (SLN) registration, the following conditions must apply:

-- If the pesticide is to be used on a food or feed commodity, the use is covered by the necessary tolerances or exemptions from tolerances.
+- If the pesticide is to be used on a food or feed commodity, the use is covered. it must be covered by the necessary tolerances or exemptions from tolerances.

-- Registration for the same use has not previously been denied, disapproved, suspended, or cancelled by the U.S. Environmental Protection Agency (U.S. EPA), or voluntarily cancelled by the registrant.
+- Registration for the same use has not previously been denied, disapproved, or suspended.
+It also could not have been cancelled by the U.S. Environmental Protection Agency (U.S. EPA).
+It also shouldn’t be voluntarily cancelled by the registrant.

 - The pesticide product does not contain a new active ingredient unregistered by U.S. EPA.